Phratora americana

 Phratora americana is a species of leaf beetle in the family Chrysomelidae.
 It is found in North America.This species is known from Ontario, Quebec, and high elevations in the eastern United States of America.
-It feeds on willow species and varies in color from purple to blue or blue-green.
+It feeds on willow species and varies in colour from purple to blue or blue-green.

 Subspecies

 These two subspecies belong to the species Phratora americana: